The Kiosk Industry Guide to SEO, GSC & Web Accessibility

 • Multilingual — they create parallel databases.
 Bad idea.

 • Sitekit by Google.
-Works but unless selling product too much overhead for simply stats
+Works but unless you are selling product too much overhead for simply stats

 • Once your Domain Authority rises you will begin to get emails from SEO groups trying to build backlinks for their clients.
 They get paid for that.
 Personally we don’t engage them because they compromise our content.
 Google squints its eyes when it sees that.
 Not good.
 Best to just stay true and block/spam them.
 You’ll sleep better at night.